aalimsee/2.9-tf-waf/README.md

 # M2.9 Security - ipset and AWS WAF creation
+    Prerequisites:
+    1. Existing VPC
+    2. Existing ELB and EC2

+Provided codes to fetch public ip address, alb arn and creation of ipset and aws waf with rules to allow, block and monitor the HTTP requests.

 # What is ipset?
 In Amazon Web Services (AWS), an IP set is a collection of IP addresses and ranges that can be used in a rule statement.
 IP sets are used in AWS WAF to allow, block, or monitor web requests.